A Guide to Handling the Threat of Mining

 If someone was injured by a mine

-The time within which an injured person should be taken to hospital is sometimes referred to as the “golden hour” because, for about 60 minutes, the blood vessels and capillaries around the wound narrow in response to injury, limiting bleeding, and naturally compressing damaged tissues.
-This allows the rescuers to take the insured person to a place where blood transfusion and proper surgical care are available.
+The casualty should be taken to a hospital within one hour, because the blood vessels and capillaries around the wound constrict in response to trauma, reducing bleeding and compressing damaged tissues.
+During this so-called “golden hour,” rescuers should get the injured person to a place where blood transfusion and proper surgical care are available.

 While you’re waiting for help to arrive, follow these steps: